 Learn more about the John B. Little Center

-- Harvard School of Public Health China Health Initiative – a collaboration between HSPH and government and academic partners in China to facilitate exchanges between health leaders and embark on shared research projects spanning chronic diseases, healthy aging, urbanization, environmental health, and more.
+- Harvard T.H.
+Chan School of Public Health China Health Initiative – a collaboration between the School and government and academic partners in China to facilitate exchanges between health leaders and embark on shared research projects spanning chronic diseases, healthy aging, urbanization, environmental health, and more.

-Learn more about the Havard School of Public Health China Initiative
+Learn more about the Harvard T.H.
+Chan School of Public Health China Initiative

-- Metabolic Diseases Initiative – an new initiative tackling the root biological causes and effects of inflammation, stress, and metabolic processes that result in diabetes and other life-shortening metabolic diseases.
+- Metabolic Diseases Initiative – a new initiative tackling the root biological causes and effects of inflammation, stress, and metabolic processes that result in diabetes and other life-shortening metabolic diseases.

-Learn more about metabolic disease research at HSPH
+Learn more about metabolic disease research at the Harvard Chan School

 - Obesity Prevention Initiative – a nutrition-oriented effort to understand and address obesity and other lifestyle-related conditions that lead to devastating health consequences around the globe.